psd314/RepData_PeerAssessment1/PA1_template.md

     ##     Min.
 1st Qu.
 Median     Mean  3rd Qu.
 Max.
     ##    41.00  9819.00 10766.19 10766.19 12811.00 21194.00

+Imputing the values resulted in a an increase of approximately 10 steps in the mean and 11 steps in the median comprared to the raw data.
+This is, relatively, a small increase accounting for a positive difference of about a .1%.

 Difference in activty: Weekdays vs Weekends

 ``` r